Ifaz2611/Iras-v2/README.md

 2. Install dependencies:
 npm install

-3. Environment Variables:

-Create a .env.local file in the root directory and add the following:

-NEXT_PUBLIC_API_URL=http://localhost:5000/api
-DATABASE_URL=mongodb://localhost:27017/university_db
-JWT_SECRET=your_secret_key

-4. Running the development server: npm run dev
+3. Running the development server: npm run dev

 The application will be running at http://localhost:3000.

-5. Run the Backend Server:
+4. Run the Backend Server:

 In a separate terminal window, navigate to the backend directory (if using a separate backend) and run: